Skip to content

 • Warren Regional Juvenile

-Kentucky Reentry Facilities
+Kentucky Community Correctional Facilities

-In a serious effort to reduce recidivism, Kentucky has twenty reentry service centers that house inmates before they are released to help them establish connections in the outside world, find gainful employment, housing, and teach other life skills.
+In a serious effort to reduce recidivism, Kentucky has twenty reentry service centers that house inmates before they are released to help them establish connections in the outside world, find gainful employment, and housing, and teach other life skills.
 These service centers also assist parolees and probationers.
-The list of reentry service centers in Kentucky include:
+The list of reentry service centers in Kentucky includes:

-• Bluegrass Career Development Center.
+• Bluegrass Career Development Center

-• The Burns M. Brady Center.
+• The Burns M. Brady Center

-• Chestnut House.
+• Chestnut House

 • Chrysalis House, Inc.